Medically reviewed by Drugs.com. Last updated on Sep 14, 2020.

-Weight: Following IV administration, patients with higher body weights tended to have higher serum golimumab concentrations (compared to lower body weights).
+Body weight: Following IV administration, patients with higher body weights tend to have higher serum golimumab concentrations (compared to lower body weights).

 Use: Labeled Indications

 Ankylosing spondylitis (Simponi, Simponi Aria): Treatment of adults with active ankylosing spondylitis.

 Simponi: Treatment of adults with active psoriatic arthritis (alone or in combination with methotrexate).

 Rheumatoid arthritis (Simponi, Simponi Aria): Treatment of adults with moderately to severely active rheumatoid arthritis (in combination with methotrexate).

 Ulcerative colitis (Simponi): Treatment of moderately to severely active ulcerative colitis in adults with corticosteroid dependence or who have had an inadequate response to conventional therapy (to induce and maintain clinical response, improve mucosal appearance during induction, induce clinical remission, and achieve and sustain remission in induction responders).

 There are no contraindications listed in the manufacturer's US labeling.

 Canadian labeling: Hypersensitivity to golimumab, latex, or any other component of formulation or packaging; patients with severe infections (eg, sepsis, tuberculosis, opportunistic infections); moderate or severe heart failure (NYHA class III/IV)

 Note: Corticosteroids, nonbiologic disease-modifying antirheumatic drugs (DMARDs), and/or NSAIDs may be continued for the treatment of rheumatoid arthritis, psoriatic arthritis, or ankylosing spondylitis.
 Golimumab should not be used in combination with biologic DMARDs.

 Ankylosing spondylitis: SubQ: 50 mg once a month (either alone or in combination with methotrexate or other nonbiologic DMARDs)

 Psoriatic arthritis: SubQ: 50 mg once a month (either alone or in combination with methotrexate or other nonbiologic DMARDs)

+IV: 2 mg/kg at weeks 0, 4, and then every 8 weeks thereafter (in combination with methotrexate).